Regional plans are developed in accordance with the following goals:

 Effectively manage – reduce the impacts of widespread invasive species

-This involves controlling weeds and preventing spread in and around the most significant natural regional assets, endangered remnants of native bushland, wetlands, habitat corridors, waterways.
+This involves controlling weeds and preventing spread in and around the most significant natural regional assets, remnants of native bushland, wetlands, habitat corridors, waterways.
 The first principal of any good invasive species plan involves not using or planting invasive species at the outset.
 As weeds know no boundaries and spread by water, wind, animals and humans, this principle needs to be followed by everyone.
 If we fail to win this important battle against weed invasion, we will lose biodiversity and control over our land and water resources.